-ltem Copy of full text of CITES-relevant legislation if changed Enclosed Web link(s) Not available Previously provided \boxtimes Please list any materials annexed to the report, e.g. fee schedules , awareness raising materia als, etc: Have any constraints to implementation of the Convention arisen in n Yes \boxtimes your country requiring attention or assistance?
-No No Information If 'Yes', please describe the constraint and the type of attention or assistance that is required.
-In 2018 A Small-Scale Fund of USD of 15,000 was allocated to Eritrea to finalized the draft nation CITES legislation from CITES/UNEP under the framework of the joint UN Environment /CITES National Legislation Project.
-In the first phase around 11,000 USD was sent to us.
-Local consultant was hired.
-Three consultative workshops conducted.
-Final English version of the nation CITES legislation prepared and translated into local languages (Tigrigna and Arabic) conducted.
-Due very slow banking system in the country, it took us a year to do this process.
-Before we finalize the CITES national legislation we were requested to return back the unused fund in Phase I. The unused fund was sent back.
-Out of the fund allocated only 2/3 of it was used.
-We know that for the implementation of CITES, it is important to have the national CITES legislation.
-So we request UNEP/CITES to submit us the remaining of the fund allocated to finalize the national CITES legislation.
-Are there examples of good practice you would like to share with o Parties? other Yes No No Information
+ltem

+Copy of full text of CITES-relevant legislation if changed Enclosed

+Web link(s) Not available

+Previously provided

+Please list any materials annexed to the report, e.g. fee schedules , awareness raising materia als, etc:

+Have any constraints to implementation of the Convention arisen in n Yes

+your country requiring attention or assistance?
+No

+No Information

+If 'Yes', please describe the constraint and the type of attention or a assistance that is required.

+Are there examples of good practice you would like to share with o other Yes

+Parties?
+No

+No Information

 If 'Yes' please provide details / links:

 How could this report format be improved?